TandoorRecipes/recipes/docs/install/archlinux.md

+!!! info "Community Contributed"
+    This guide was contributed by the community and is neither officially supported, nor updated or tested.

 These are instructions for pacman based distributions, like ArchLinux.
 The package is available from the [AUR](https://aur.archlinux.org/packages/tandoor-recipes-git) or from [GitHub](https://github.com/jdecourval/tandoor-recipes-pkgbuild).

 ## Features